dpi/drupal-auditfiles/README.txt

    files in the Drupal files directory - review these to see if you missed any.
 Some cases may be offsite references that can be safely ignored - in other cases, where you can't track down the missing image, you can go to the node and edit it to remove the image reference.
-5. The Unreferenced report will now show you files that are not in the {files} and {upload}
+5. The Unreferenced report will now show you files that are not in the {files_managed} and {file_usage}
    tables.
 Review these carefully to make sure they aren't being used in some way not picked up by the other tools (e.g., through Javascript).
 Suggestion: take some sample filenames and query the Drupal database directly: